CodeWithNafisat/CropSelectionPrediction/README.md

 ---

-📱 What the App DoesThis application is an **interactive decision-support tool** that recommends the most suitable crop to grow based on specific environmental parameters.
+📱 What the App Does:
+This application is an **interactive decision-support tool** that recommends the most suitable crop to grow based on specific environmental parameters.

 It goes beyond simple prediction by offering **Explainable AI (XAI)**.
 It doesn't just tell the user *what* to grow; it explains *why* that recommendation was made, breaking down the biological impact of each soil nutrient and weather condition on the decision.